About Lake Conestee Nature Park

 - 601 Fork Shoals Road (opposite junction of Fork Shoals Rd. and White Horse Rd.
 Extension)

-- Henderson Avenue (from Fork Shoals Rd., take Henderson Ave. continuing east until Henderson Ave. dead ends [junction with Meadors Ave.] , parking lot and trailhead located on the right)
+- Henderson Avenue *NOTE: this trail is open but the parking lot at the trailhead is only open on Saturdays and Sundays. (from Fork Shoals Rd., take Henderson Ave. continuing east until Henderson Ave. dead ends [junction with Meadors Ave.] , parking lot and trailhead located on the right)

 - 1 Spanco Drive (from Conestee Rd. take Spanco Dr. past Conestee Mill, parking lot and trailhead located on the right)